How Innovista Meets Mental Health Challenges in Texas

 Image

-Patients who have the following Blue Cross & Blue Shield of Texas plans (Blue Advantage HMO, Blue Advantage Plus and MyBlue Health), and receive care at Innovista Health clinics, located in Dallas and Houston, automatically are managed by Magellan Health, which provides a list of approved providers for outpatient and hospitalized care.
-Those who are not in these plans are managed by BCBSTX medical management, explained Innovista Health Supervisor of Care Management Oroma Chukuigwe, IMG M.D., BSc, FSPH.
+Patients who have the following Blue Cross & Blue Shield of Texas plans (Blue Advantage HMO, Blue Advantage Plus and MyBlue Health), and receive care at Innovista Medical Center clinics automatically are managed by Magellan Health, which provides a list of approved providers for outpatient and hospitalized care.
+Those who are not in these plans are managed by BCBSTX medical management, explains Supervisor of Care Management Oroma Chukuigwe, IMG M.D., BSc, FSPH.
 In one case, she recalls a covered patient who had previously been incarcerated and benefited greatly from mental health services as he reassimilated back into society.

-Innovista Health also turns to Community-Based Organizations (CBOs) as additional resources.
-According to Innovista Health Manager of Community Health Services for North Texas Maudia Gentry, Ed.D, MA, BSW, CHW-Instructor, HS-BCP, CBOs are public or private entities that help those most in need and fill in the gaps of traditional healthcare services whether a patient is insured or uninsured.
+Innovista also turns to Community-Based Organizations (CBOs) as additional resources.
+According to Maudia Gentry, Ed.D, MA, BSW, CHW-Instructor, HS-BCP, Innovista Health Manager of Community Health Services for North Texas, CBOs are public or private entities that help those most in need and fill in the gaps of traditional healthcare services whether a patient is insured or uninsured.

 “When we opened our clinics, one of our first cases was an 11-year-old boy who’d tried to harm himself and was in need of immediate mental health care,” Gentry explained.
 “We could not find any place for this child to go to in the Dallas-Fort Worth area.
 We reached out to the Grant Halliburton Foundation, which provides mental health education, training, and support.
 Halliburton provided an extensive list of organizations to turn to, and an available bed was identified at Dallas Behavioral Healthcare Hospital,” which accepts patients as young as five years old.
-Gentry noted that the family also struggled with social determinants of health (SDoH) issues, which Innovista Health documents as part of its primary care services, and the CBOs helped to resolve.
+Gentry noted that the family also struggled with social determinants of health (SDoH) issues.

-Through Innovista’s CBO partnership with Dallas Behavioral Healthcare Hospital, transportation was arranged to transport the youth, and the mother was allowed to accompany her son in the ambulance to the hospital, where he was admitted.
+Through Innovista’s CBO partnership with Dallas Behavioral Healthcare Hospital, transportation was arranged to transport the youth/ The mother was allowed to accompany her son in the ambulance to the hospital, where he was admitted.
 Arrangements were also made for her to stay at The Family Place overnight while her husband cared for their other children at home.
 Today, the patient continues to receive outpatient and family counseling at the Dallas hospital because no resources are available in his rural community.
-Innovista Health also regularly partners with Assurasource for adult mental healthcare.
+Innovista also regularly partners with Assurasource for adult mental healthcare.

-Utilizing the services of Magellen Health while also creating partnerships with CBOs to solve mental health challenges is “our playbook to ensure patients get the care they need,” explained Thrower.
+Utilizing the services of Magellen Health while also creating partnerships with CBOs to solve mental health challenges ensures patients get the care they need.

 To improve mental healthcare in Texas on a broader scale, Gentry believes Texas needs more funding, particularly to finance mental health services and SDoH support in rural areas.
 “Funding has been down for a long time, even as behavioral health needs continue to rise,” she said.
 “We need to bring providers and CBOs to the table to discuss solutions.
 Payers also need to be part of these conversations.”